DON2604/VoteWave/README.md

 ## 🗳️ E-Voting System

-This is an electronic voting (e-voting) system implemented using PHP, HTML, and CSS.
+This is an electronic voting (e-voting) system implemented using PHP, HTML, CSS and MySQL.
 It provides a secure and efficient platform for conducting elections online.

 ### Features